Turlock Dog Bite Lawyer

 - Pain and suffering damages

-I’m Ed Smith, a Turlock dog bite lawyer who has been representing people in California dog bite injury cases for more than 33 years.
-If you, your child, or someone you love has been attacked by a dog, contact me to get free, friendly advice by calling (209) 227-1931.
+I’m Ed Smith, a Turlock dog bite lawyer who has been representing people in California dog bite injury cases since 1982.
+If you, your child, or someone you love has been attacked by a dog, contact me to get free, friendly advice by calling (209) 227-1931 or (800) 404-5400.

 I operate on a contingency basis.
 This means that you do not need to pay me unless I am able to help you claim the repayments you need for the damages you have suffered.